CitrineInformatics/citrine-python/docs/source/data_extraction.rst

    row_def = MaterialRunByTemplate(
          templates=[LinkByUID(scope="templates", id="finished cookie")])

 A :class:`~citrine.ara.variables.Variable` object specifies how to select a piece of data from each Material History.
-Thus, it serves as a mapping from the set of Material Histories to a column in the Ara table.
+Thus, it performs the first part of a mapping from the set of Material Histories to columns in the Ara table.

 .. code-block:: python